acampos074/Deep-Q-Network-Navigation/README.md

 ## Instructions

 Follow the instruction in `Navigation.ipynb` to get started with training your agent!
+## Files
+* `Navigation.ipynb` This is the Jupyter notebook that contains the implementation of the DQN algorithm.
+* `dqn_agent.py` This Python file contains two classes: `Agent` and `ReplayBuffer`.
+The `Agent` class contains an `act` method used to return an action for a given state and current policy.
+It also has a `learn` method used to updated the Q-network parameters given a batch of experience tuples.
+The `ReplayBuffer` class has an `add` method to add a new experience to the memory buffer, and a `sample` method used to randomly fetch a batch of experiences from memory.
+* `model.py` This Python file contains the Q-Network model, which maps 37 input states to 4 action values.
+This neural network contains two hidden layers, each with 64 nodes.
+A ReLU activation function is used after the output of the first and second hidden layers, and an identity activation function for the output.
+* `checkpoint.pth` This file contains the DQN weights of the trained agent.

 ## License
 The source code is released under an [MIT license.](https://opensource.org/licenses/MIT)